Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-To me, the second photo just looks a bit dull in comparison to the first.
-They're the exact same photo and the same size crop.
+To me, the second photo just looks a bit dull compared to the first.
+They’re the exact same photo and the same size crop.
 I just find that placing a subject off-center is a bit more pleasing to my eye.

 Perhaps there are times to break the Rule of Thirds and drop your subject in the dead-center.
 Doing so emphasizes power, and that’s not a bad thing.
 Just make sure your subject is worthy of that power position.